mhtang2/mhtang2.github.io/index.md

 - Apache POI and Apache PDFBox for processing
 - Apache HTTPClient, Node.js, and LowDB for server-client communication for lisencing
 - Java Swing for GUI
+### You only need to have a Java version ≥ 8 to run this program